Only 2 out of 10 will read past this line.

-Before the internet was born, the majority type of advertising was interruption marketing.
+Before the internet was born, the majority of advertising was interruption marketing.

 In other words, your routine must be interrupted.
 And hopefully you became enthralled enough to make a purchase.
 "Buy now!
 But wait, there's more!"
 And all that.

-Because you’re interrupting people, you have to be pushy and loud.
+Because you’re interrupting people, you're pushy and loud.

 The web became popular in the early '90s with forums and chat rooms.
 There was no selling.
 The internet was never conceived as a place that would be useful for sales.

-And that's really apparent today.
+And that's clear today.
 Websites and social media channels are mainly built for blogs and articles, not the bullhorn-style selling of yesterday!

 "A captive audience on TV worked for interrupt marketing, but it doesn't work for the internet."